cclauss/mf-next/README.md

 This sections contains points that needs to be done, discussed and decided upon.
 Either describe them directly here or use the github wiki pages: https://github.com/geoadmin/mf-next/wiki

+* automate adding of unit tests to testing document (run_test.html and run_test_debug.html)
-* source code documentation automation* source code documentation automatio
+* source code documentation automation

 ## Project Structure
 Short descirption of current project structure.
 Try to keep it up to date